com-480-data-visualization/milkcow-data-visualization/README.md

 You can play our game by visiting our website at [The Big Snort™](https://com-480-data-visualization.github.io/milkcow-data-visualization/).
 Alternatively, you can run the game locally by following the instructions below.

+The process book (process_book.pdf) includes a detailed description of our work and a discussion of the visualization that we implemented.

 ## Running the Game Locally
 1. Clone the repository:
    ```bash